-I got a lot of help from strangers.
-People were more inclined to approaching, helping and watching out for my safety, because I was alone.
+I call it the damsel in distress sympathy.
+People were more confident in approaching, helping and watching out for my safety, because I was alone.
+A single girl alone is not intimidating.
 Essentially, strangers looked out for me.

 Everyone finds their own way of communicating across the great divide- from pointing at pictures, attempting to speak while “butchering” the language or accidentally discovering, as my Malaysian friends did, that your taxi driver knows Chinese!